britram/taps-transports/draft-ietf-taps-transports.md

 FLUTE/ALC's reliability, delivery mode, congestion control, and flow/rate control mechanisms are distinct components that can be separately controlled to meet different application needs.
 Section 4.1 of {{I-D.ietf-tsvwg-rfc5405bis}}
-describes multicast congestion cotnrol requirements for UDP.
+describes multicast congestion control requirements for UDP.

 ### Protocol Description